harvestlabs/quikdraw/README.md

 # Quikdraw
 ### A CLI sidekick to [Kontour](https://kontour.io), the superpowered web3 private testnet.

 ## Getting started
 1. Install Quikdraw globally
    ```
    npm install -g quikdraw
    ```
-2. Navigate to your smart contract repo - this is normally the path where you've installed Truffle or Hardhat
+2. Navigate to your smart contract repo.
+This is normally the path where you've installed Truffle or Hardhat.
 3. Initialize Quikdraw by answering a few simple questions (this example is for a Truffle repo)
     ```
     quikdraw init
     ```
-4. Write some awesome awesome contract code
+4. Write some <b>awesome awesome contract code</b>
 5. You're ready to test your contracts and your client dev teammate is waiting for you to deploy to a shared testnet.
 Have no fear, you don't need to go to a faucet or upload those pesky ABIs anywhere!
 Just run
    ```
    quikdraw go
    ```
 6. Your contracts will be deployed to a new project, as a new draft version.
 We'll give you a handy Kontour link and save these settings for the next time around.
 7. Enjoy using Kontour to browse your private test node and share a one-click SDK url to your teammates!
-Whenever you want to deploy a new round of contracts, just `quikdraw go` and your team will automatically be up to date, with zero address sharing, zero ABIs, zero test tokens, and zero client changes necessary!
+Whenever you want to deploy a new round of contracts, just `quikdraw go` and your team will automatically be up to date, with <b>zero address sharing, zero ABIs, zero test tokens, and zero client changes necessary!</b>

 ## Details
 ### quikdraw init